canonical/microceph/docs/tutorial-2/multi-node.rst

 found in the :doc:`Howto <../how-to/index>` section.

-The cluster can also be managed using native Ceph tooling if snap-level commands are not yet available for a desired task by appending a native command to the :command:`microceph` command.
-This is the equivalent to the standard :command:`ceph status` command for instance:
+The cluster can also be managed using native Ceph tooling if snap-level commands are not yet available for a desired task:

 .. code-block:: none

-   microceph.ceph status
+   ceph status

 This gives: